autonomys/subspace-docs/.github/CONTRIBUTING.md

 ### Help us, Help you, Help us!

-Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
+Following these guidelines shows that you respect the time of the developers who manage and develope this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 ### What Can I Contribute?

-We are a fully Open Source project, meaning we are open to almost any kind of contributions from our community.
-Some of the major things we are looking for in this repo are as follows
+We are a fully Open Source project, meaning we are open to all kinds of contributions from our community.
+Here are a few example of contributions that we are open to in this repo:

-- **Added Content:** Write a nice guide?
-Submit it to be added to the Docs.
+- **Added Content:** Writing a nice guide?
+Submit it (Where?) so we can add it to our Docs.
-- **Translation:** Added Translations of our prior content, see the [translate.md](TRANSLATE.md) for help.
+- **Translation:** Adding Translations of our prior content?
+See the [translate.md](TRANSLATE.md) for help.
 - **Bug Reports & Fixes:** Find a bug or error?
 Let us know where its hiding.
+(Where?)
 - **Feature Requests & Implementations:** Looking for a new feature?
-Give us some ideas on how we can improve.
+Share your ideas so we can improve.

-*If you have something that is not listed, feel free to still submit the PR, just try and be as descriptive as possible.*
+*If you have something that is not listed, try to be as descriptive as possible and feel free to submit the PR.*

 # Ground Rules